The most common methods of loading data onto ClustrixDB are:

-In addition to parallelism and optimal data distribution, clustrix_import has a few “handrails”, such as checking whether a binlog exists, since in most cases you would not want all the statements associated with an import going into a replication stream, particularly the DROPs.
-Also, clustrix_import has a locking mechanism which prevents multiple instances of clustrix_import from running, since a single instance will already fully utilize cluster resources.
-(Additional instances, if allowed, could reduce overall throughput or be destabilizing.)
+In addition to parallelism and optimal data distribution, clustrix_import has a few “handrails”, such as checking whether a binlog exists, since in most cases you would not want all the statements associated with an import going into a replication stream, particularly DROP statements.
+Also, clustrix_import has a locking mechanism that prevents multiple instances of clustrix_import from running.
+Since a single instance will already fully utilize cluster resources, additional instances could reduce overall throughput or be destabilizing.

 For additional information, please see clustrix_import.